thisispurefm/tech-docs/docs/tech-team/transmission/icecast-introduction.md

 ---
 layout: default
-title: Installing Icecast
+title: Icecast Introduction
 parent: Transmission
 grand_parent: Tech Team
 nav_order: 10
 ---

-# Icecast2: An Introduction
+# Introduction to Icecast 2

 We intend to use Icecast both for streaming from OBs into the studio, as well as from the studio to the wider Internet.
 (It's quite important)